Code-Institute-Submissions/cat-union/testing.md

 (Only links to each websites home page as the company is fictional) Test passed

+### What we do page not working as intended on horizontal view.

+Edited media queries to include vertical phone screen sizes Changed the position of the upper/middle/lower statements Tested on all screen sizes in vertical and horizontal view Working as intended
+Test

 ### Button colours

 Bootstrap button colour options not fitting in with scheme of website.